When locals flee for the beach, a New York City summer weekend is a great time to try new restaurants and score cheap hotel rooms.

 There’s something about a New York City summer weekend, especially on a holiday.

-Most Manhattanites flee the city for the Hamptons and the Jersey Shore, turning the normally hectic metropolis into a more laid back town where it’s easy to get cheap hotel rooms and prime-time dinner reservations at popular restaurants.
-This is why we left Philadelphia, the headquarters for the 4th of July, for a quick weekend getaway.
+Most Manhattanites flee the city for the Hamptons and the Jersey Shore, turning the normally hectic metropolis into a more laid-back town where it’s easy to find affordable hotels and book prime-time dinner reservations at popular restaurants.

 After breezing up the turnpike through the almost nonexistent mid-weekend holiday traffic, we parked on the street (free and ample street parking is another advantage to New York holiday weekend travel), checked into our cosy Tribeca hotel room and immediately headed to our first stop – the newly opened Dominique Ansel Kitchen.

 Some of our readers may recall our previous holiday visit to Dominique Ansel Bakery, a mecca for food-obsessed fans who lined up around the block for the ridiculously popular cronut last year.
 Since the spring opening of Dominique Ansel Kitchen, Chef Ansel has expanded his culinary portfolio to include savory items like tartines and grilled sandwiches.

 The cafe, with its small amount of indoor tiered benches and outdoor seating, provides quick service for on-the-go city dwellers as well as for hungry travelers such as ourselves.

 No exaggeration here – Ansell’s croque monsieur is the best that we’ve ever tasted, even in France.
 Thick, house-made bread provides a platform for savory country ham and funky gruyere cheese.

 After a visit to the grill, juices from the cheese and meat liquefy the artisan bread slices, creating a melty, oozy wonder.
 Plus, the cheesy sandwich is more than big enough to share.